rollup/rollup/docs/command-line-interface/index.md

 ### `--silent`

 Don't print warnings to the console.
-If your configuration file contains an `onwarn` handler, this handler will still be called.
-To manually prevent that, you can access the command line options in your configuration file as described at the end of [Configuration Files](#configuration-files).
+If your configuration file contains an `onLog` or `onwarn` handler, this handler will still be called.
+The same goes for plugins with an `onLog` hook.
+To prevent that, additionally use the [`logLevel`](../configuration-options/index.md#loglevel) option or pass `--logLevel silent`.

 ### `--failAfterWarnings`